 How Are Gains or Losses Calculated?

-Calculate the capital gain on your home by taking the original purchase price of the home and subtract any applicable selling costs, less the cost basis. (what you paid for the home plus the cost of any qualifying home improvements.)
+You can calculate the capital gain on your home by taking the original purchase price and subtracting any applicable selling costs, less the cost basis.
+Your cost basis is what you paid for the home plus the cost of any qualifying home improvements.